If you have additional questions not addressed here, contact Graduate Admissions at email@example.com or (828) 262-2130.

 University of North Carolina System policy requires prospective students to disclose if they were found responsible for academic or behavioral misconduct at any educational institution.
 The same policy requires that we consider this information during the admissions process.
 Prospective students are offered the opportunity to explain the circumstances and reflect on lessons learned from such experiences.
 We carefully consider the information in every student’s application.
 It is important to note that Appalachian values civic engagement and will not reject the applications of students solely on the basis of disciplinary action resulting from peacefully exercising their rights under the First Amendment.

-Individuals applying to programs for admission in Spring 2021 (November 1 deadline) or later will be expected to submit scores for the required entrance exam unless they meet their intended program's criteria for waiving the exam.
-More information can be found on the program's page in the 2020-2021 Graduate Bulletin.
+Individuals applying to degree programs will be expected to submit scores for the required entrance exam unless they meet their intended program's criteria for waiving the exam.
+More information can be found HERE.
 All applicants with a GPA below 3.0 in their most recent earned degree (bachelor's or graduate) are required to take a standardized exam.
-Both the GRE and the GMAT are available in an at-home / online format; in addition, many testing centers have reopened and are available for on-site testing.
+Both the GRE and the GMAT are available in an at-home / online format.
+Appalachian State's testing center is available for on-site testing.

 What is Appalachian's institution code for ordering test scores?